watermellyblah/cs32-final-project/README.md

 Steps to run the app and play the game:
 1. open codespace in GitHub
+2. download the necessary packages into your codespace
+3. install python!
+Go to the search and search python and press install
+4. Check the version: in the terminal type: python3 -- version
-2. download the necessary packages into your codespace install python! in the terminal type: install streamlit! in the terminal type: pip install streamlit to check if it has been installed run: streamlit hello --server.enableCORS false --server.enableXsrfProtection false to run the app: streamlit run app.py  --server.enableCORS false --server.enableXsrfProtection false install extras: pip install streamlit-extras
+5. install pandas: type in the terminal: pip install pandas
+6. install streamlit! in the terminal type: pip install streamlit
+7. to check if it has been installed run: streamlit hello --server.enableCORS false --server.enableXsrfProtection false
+8. to run the app: streamlit run app.py  --server.enableCORS false --server.enableXsrfProtection false
+9. Now the app should be running in the browser in a new tab.